Amed Rosario Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in MLB.
+- The 8.2 strikeouts per nine innings compiled by the Brewers pitching staff ranks 25th in the league.

-- Brewers pitchers combine to surrender 96 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Brewers pitchers combine to allow 96 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- Peralta gets the start for the Brewers, his 15th of the season.
-He is 5-6 with a 4.48 ERA and 84 strikeouts through 76 1/3 innings pitched.
+- Burnes makes the start for the Brewers, his 16th of the season.
+He is 5-5 with a 3.96 ERA and 86 strikeouts in 88 2/3 innings pitched.

-- His most recent time out was on Sunday against the Pittsburgh Pirates, when the right-hander went six innings, surrendering two earned runs while giving up two hits.
+- In his most recent time out on Tuesday, the right-hander went five innings against the Arizona Diamondbacks, giving up seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.